briochemc/JuliaProPlotExamples/README.md

-# JuliaProPlotExamples
+# Julia ProPlot Examples

-The proplot examples translated to Julia using PyCall.jl and PyPlot.jl.
+Here you will find some (most?) of the [ProPlot](https://proplot.readthedocs.io/en/latest/index.html) examples from the documentation, but translated to Julia using [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) and [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl).

+Note you must install ProPlot first.
+(And probably some other things.)

+---

-Click on the images below to be directed to the julia code that produced it
+Click on the images below to be directed to the julia code that produced it.

 ## Basics